-Another accusation made against me and that I want to clarify because I find it disgusting is that I would carry out 'proselytism'.
-This pracdia as an invasion, a scourge, the advance of an army), when it's their very laws that promoted them.
+They shout out, from the right as well as the left, against the Mafia that organises the journeys for clandestine people (described by the media as an invasion, a scourge, the advance of an army), when it's their very laws that promoted them.
 They shout out against 'organised crime' exploiting so many immigrants (which is true but only partially), when it's they who supply it with desperate and ready-for-anything resources.
 In their historical symbiosis, State and Mafia stand united by the same liberal principle: business is business.